wangjun-microsoft/Cognitive-Documentation/Content/en-us/LUIS/Add-example-utterances.md

 For each intent, add example utterances that trigger this intent and include as many utterance variations as you expect users to say.
 The more relevant & diverse examples you add to the intent, the better intent prediction you’ll get from your app.
 For example, the utterance “book me a flight to Paris” may have variations such as “Reserve me a flight to Paris”, "book me a ticket to Paris", "Get me a ticket to Paris”, "Fly me to Paris", and "Take me on a flight to Paris".

 Utterances are added to an intent on the **Utterances** tab of the intent page.
-The following steps describe how to add example utterances to an intent (e.g. "BookFlight"intent in the TravelAgent app).
+The following steps describe how to add example utterances to an intent (e.g. "BookFlight" intent in the TravelAgent app).

 **To add utterance:**